amrusb/amrusb/README.md

 # 💫 About Me:

-👨🏻‍🎓 I am a second-year student of Computer Science at the Faculty of Mathematics and Natural Sciences of Cardinal Stefan Wyszynski University in Warsaw. <br>Apart from programming, I am passionate about graphic design.
+👨🏻‍🎓 I am a third-year student of Computer Science at the Faculty of Mathematics and Natural Sciences of Cardinal Stefan Wyszynski University in Warsaw. <br>Apart from programming, I am passionate about graphic design.
 I mostly create posters for my friends, but I also have invitations, infographics, and magazine layouts in my portfolio.

+🧑🏻‍💻 I am currently employed at Asseco Data Systems SA as a junior programmer, where I work with Java and PL/SQL to maintain and enhance an application.
+My responsibilities include ensuring the smooth functioning of the software and contributing to its ongoing development.
+My role involves actively engaging with Java and PL/SQL programming, troubleshooting issues, and collaborating with the team to implement new features.
+Working in a dynamic environment like Asseco Data Systems has allowed me to further develop my skills and contribute to the success of the projects I am involved in.

 # 💻 Tech Stack: